databyrd/databyrd-coding-test/README.md

 ### System Requirements ###

-* The client-side application can be written in any Javascript framework
+* The client-side application must be written in Vue.js framework.
+Feel free to use any 3rd party libraries such as Vuetify.
-* You may use any additional libraries that you see fit
 * UI should be presentable(Be creative)